shaunburgin/SF-AuthService/SF-AuthService-specification.md

 ### **Core Components**

+1. **Roles and Responsibilities**:
+   - **Identity Platform**:
+     - Handles primary user authentication (e.g., verifying credentials like username and password).
+     - Issues initial access tokens after successful authentication.
+     - Maintains user profiles and custom claims used by the Auth Service.
+   - **Auth Service**:
+     - Manages token validation, refresh, and revocation.
+     - Applies custom logic for access control and token lifecycle, including checking Firestore for revoked tokens.
+     - Issues new refresh tokens and manages token rotation.
-1. **Identity Platform**: Centralized authentication provider that handles user authentication and issues JWTs.
-Each JWT includes user information and `customer_id` for data access control across modules.
+2. **Identity Platform**: Centralized authentication provider that handles user authentication and issues JWTs.
+Each JWT includes user information and `customer_id` for data access control across modules
-2. **Cloud Functions**: Stateless, serverless functions handle custom authentication logic, including token validation and user management, allowing secure and cost-effective compute.
+3. **Cloud Functions**: Stateless, serverless functions handle custom authentication logic, including token validation and user management, allowing secure and cost-effective compute.
+4. **User Management and Password Reset**
+   - **User Maintenance**: All user maintenance, including creation, deletion, and role assignment, will be handled directly within Google Cloud Platform’s Identity Platform using either the Firebase Console, Google Cloud Console, or Identity Platform Admin SDK.
+No dedicated interface for user management is required at this point.
+   - **Password Reset**: Password resets will be managed directly through Identity Platform, with administrators responsible for initiating resets:
+      - Users are instructed to contact an administrator for password reset requests.
+      - Administrators can initiate password reset emails for users directly from the console.
-3. **Firestore**: Stores user metadata such as `customer_id`, roles, and permissions, enabling easy lookup for access control and auditing.
+5. **Firestore**: Stores user metadata such as `customer_id`, roles, and permissions, enabling easy lookup for access control and auditing.
    - **Local Emulation for Testing**: Use the **Firebase Local Emulator Suite** to test Firestore interactions, Cloud Functions, and Authentication locally, providing a safe and controlled environment for development and testing.
-4. **Cloud Logging & Monitoring**: Provides real-time logging and metrics to track usage patterns, monitor security, and detect anomalies.
+6. **Cloud Logging & Monitoring**: Provides real-time logging and metrics to track usage patterns, monitor security, and detect anomalies.
 Logging configurations will vary by environment with DEV, UAT and PRD each having specific log retention and detail levels to match operational needs.
-5. **Terraform (IaC)**: Manages the setup of DEV, UAT, and PRD environments using **separate GCP projects for each environment**, ensuring isolation, simplifying IAM management, and enhancing security.
+7. **Terraform (IaC)**: Manages the setup of DEV, UAT, and PRD environments using **separate GCP projects for each environment**, ensuring isolation, simplifying IAM management, and enhancing security.
 Infrastructure is defined using IaC scripts for automation.
    - **Environment Isolation**: Use Terraform scripts to automate the creation and management of separate GCP projects for each environment (DEV, UAT, PRD), enhancing security and simplifying IAM management.
-6. **Authentication SDK**: A software development kit that provides authentication functionalities, allowing applications to securely interact with the Auth Service APIs.
+8. **Authentication SDK**: A software development kit that provides authentication functionalities, allowing applications to securely interact with the Auth Service APIs.
 The SDK handles communication with the Auth Service, token management, and ensures consistent security practices across all modules in the StudioFlow application.
-7. **CI/CD Integration**: Incorporate Continuous Integration and Continuous Deployment pipelines using tools like **Cloud Build**, **GitHub Actions**, or **GitLab CI/CD** to automate testing, linting, and deployments, ensuring consistent and reliable releases.
+9. **CI/CD Integration**: Incorporate Continuous Integration and Continuous Deployment pipelines using tools like **Cloud Build**, **GitHub Actions**, or **GitLab CI/CD** to automate testing, linting, and deployments, ensuring consistent and reliable releases.
+10. **Global Error Handling and Exception Management**
+    1. **Centralized Error Logging**:
+       - Capture and log errors across the Auth Service and SDK using Google Cloud Logging for server-side errors and a client-side logging mechanism for SDK errors.
+    2. **Global Error Handling in the Auth Service**:
+       - Implement interceptors in Cloud Functions and return standardized error responses with appropriate HTTP status codes.
+    3. **Error Handling in the SDK**:
+       - Implement a global error handler, retry logic for transient errors, and provide user-friendly error messages.
+    4. **Security and Privacy Considerations**:
+       - Mask sensitive data in logs and user-facing error messages to maintain security and privacy.

 ### **Key Architecture Aspects**